 We are presently working on our slaughtering and meat cutting courses to be accredited with TAFE Australia (the Australian version of TESDA) and the Angliss College in Melbourne so that graduates of our One Year Certificate Course can confidently be hired by companies in Australia as well as in New Zealand, Canada and other British Commonwealth countries.

 Companies in these countries are now hiring until December 2012!!!
 Enroll now and join our graduates who have started a brighter future abroad.....
 We give FREE Job Assistance.

 Note : eSynergy is a Tesda Training Center and not a recruitment company.

 1. Slaughtering/Abattoir Operations NC II Tesda Course

 This course is designed to equip individuals with operational knowledge, skills and attitudes in slaughter/abattoir operations.
 It deals with all the processes involved in slaughtering pig /or cattle on the process used overseas as well as in large companies in the country.

-This is an intensive one month meat cutting/ butchering course for those who want to work as grocery butcher/meat cutter or those who had taken the NC II-in Slaughtering/Abattoir course and wants to further learn butchering and have the edge over other applicants in order to be highly qualified abroad.
+This is an intensive one month Certificate in Retail Butchering with Meat Cutting and Meat Processing actual hands on training for those who would like to work as Meat shop/ Retail Butcher/Meat cutter.
+This is recommended also for those who had taken the NC II-in Slaughtering/Abattoir course and wants to further learn butchering and have the edge over other applicants in order to be highly qualified abroad.
 It includes international techniques in primal, barrel and retail cuts, and de-boning.